-Puerto Ricans are thrilled over Chef José Andrés’ Nobel Peace Prize nomination
+Puerto Ricans are thrilled over chef José Andrés’ Nobel Peace Prize nomination

 The first thing Andrés said when he saw her was, “What do you need?”

-Restaurante Bilí, beloved by locals as well as the many American tourists who travel to Vieques, had been destroyed in the storm.
-Bolívar lost all the tables and chairs and the whole front part of the establishment had been blown away.
+Restaurante Bilí, beloved by locals and tourists alike, had been destroyed in the storm.
+Bolívar lost all the tables and chairs and the restaurant's whole front part was blown away.
 Out of this destruction, a beautiful partnership began between Bolíivar, Andrés and his nonprofit organization World Central Kitchen (WCK) — with the purpose of helping others.

 Andrés “provided everything we needed to operate out of my kitchen,” said Bolívar.
 Together, the Vieques team (there were other teams with WCK stationed in different municipalities throughout the island) provided 64,000 meals over the course of five months.